What do many tenants have in common? They think they don’t need renters insurance.

 A renters insurance policy is designed to protect your tenant from personal property losses and liability claims.
 It is similar to homeowners insurance but it applies to individuals who rent a home or unit.
 Renters insurance is relatively inexpensive at a national average of $19 per month.

 Renters insurance benefits both the landlord and the tenant.
-Here’s why you should consider requiring a tenant to get renters insurance:
+Here’s why should a landlord require renters insurance:

 #1 It covers relocation expenses